Snowfork/snowbridge/test/README.md

 ## Requirements

+* Ubuntu 20.04 or later.
+MacOs may work, but its not currently a supported configuration.
 * Development environment for Rust and Substrate.
 See parachain [requirements](../parachain/README.md#requirements).
 * Node 14 LTS.
 Can install using [nvm](https://github.com/nvm-sh/nvm#installing-and-updating):